Why SMEs Should Care About Employee Benefits

 It may also help to know that 80% of employees would choose additional benefits over a pay raise, so a good benefits package can save you money.

 Sick with happiness

 You’re paying to hire, train and keep your employees.
 Of course, they’ll be absent sometimes, but when it comes to sick leave, we all know that employees with unhealthy lifestyles are more likely to be sick.
 For you, that means paying for absence and lack of productivity.
 According to a study from the Institute for Employment Studies, up to 16% of annual salary bill may be spent by employers on sickness absence alone!

 By purchasing wellbeing benefits for your company, you can help curb that number and support your employees' healthy lifestyle.

 There’s a huge variety of possible benefits for your team, and if you’re considering purchasing some - and after reading this blog post, we sure hope you are! - there’s plenty to think about.

 Life insurance, health-related benefits and eye-care are the most popular benefits offered by SMEs. yulife’s study in collaboration with Hymans Robertson shows that 53% of employees would always choose an employer which positively contributes to their wellbeing, even if it meant earning less money.
 So considering these perks is always a good place to start.

-We think that yulife is the perfect match for SMEs.
-We provide group life insurance, as well as a wellbeing app for each of our members.
+We think that YuLife is the perfect match for SMEs.
+We provide employee life insurance, as well as a wellbeing app for each of our members.
 In the app, your employees will earn yucoin, the wellbeing currency, for healthy activities such as walking and meditating.
 They can then exchange their yucoin for air miles and gift cards from brands like ASOS and Amazon.
 By getting rewarded for their health, your employees will be more motivated to care for their wellbeing.